kaloyan-marinov/complete-terraform-course/README.md

     validation:

-    - type-checking takes placed automatically
+    - type-checking takes place automatically
     - you can also write your own validation rules, and have them be enforced

     sensitive data:

-    - set the attribute `Sensitive = true` when you are defining a variable, which is responsible for holding sensitive data
+    - set the attribute `sensitive = true` when you are defining a variable, which is responsible for holding sensitive data

-    - pass to `terraform apply` with `TF_VAR_<name>`, or `-var` (retrieved from secret manager at runtime; in other words, using the `-var` option allows you to retrieve the value from the AWS Secrets Manager or the HashiCorp Vault, upon issuing your command)
+    - pass to `terraform apply` with `TF_VAR_<name>`, or `-var` (retrieved from a "secret manager" at runtime; in other words, using the `-var` option allows you to retrieve the value from the AWS Secrets Manager or the HashiCorp Vault, upon issuing your command)